 The Mühle Black Fibre Thermo Wood Shaving Brush is made with heat-treated ash and high quality synthetic fibers.
 It has a contemporary natural look, a ring size of 21 mm, soft-tipped bristles with a great backbone, and costs just $47.00, a fraction of what a badger bristle brush costs (and all without that nasty wet badger smell).

-- Knot is durable and strong, forms and holds a good lather, and vegan-friendly
+Highlights: Made with heat-treated ash and high quality synthetic fibers.
+Soft-tipped bristles with a great backbone.
+Knot is durable and strong, forms and holds a good lather, and vegan-friendly.

 |Country of Origin:||Germany|